graphiti-api/graphiti-api.github.io/guides/why.md

 Why Graphiti
 ============

 I've written GraphQL and had a pleasant experience.
-I have enourmous respect for GraphQL.
+I have enormous respect for GraphQL.
 I also believe there is a fundamental flaw in GraphQL's design.

 Let's remember [why people like GraphQL](https://dev.to/smizell/why-people-like-graphql-221c) in the first place: because it addressed common frustrations with REST APIs: